ipfs/camp/POSTER_PROJECTS/README.md

-# 📃 Poster Sessions
+# 📃 Poster Projects

 ## Description

-Poster Sessions are one of the all time favorite IPFS Events.
-These sessions are designed to propagate knowledge by having small teams of people explore one of the many pieces of the IPFS stack together, with the goal to understand it so well that they can present it to the whole group aided by a Poster.
+Poster Projects are one of the all time favorite IPFS events.
+These sessions are designed to propagate knowledge by having small teams of people explore one of the many pieces of the IPFS stack together, with the goal to understand it so well that they can present it to the whole group aided by a poster.

 This session is inspired by the famous [Feynman Technique](https://collegeinfogeek.com/feynman-technique/), developed by Richard Feynman himself.
 The technique is simple and powerful, it suggests that for one to understand something well, they need to be able to explain it.

 <img src=img/Bitswap.opt.jpg width=300 height=500> <img src=img/IPLD.opt.jpg width=300 height=500>

-These sessions are a lot of fun, it enables you to meet new friends, learn in depth DWeb topics and overall boost your knowledge as a builder.
+These sessions are a lot of fun, and enable you to meet new friends, learn in depth DWeb topics and overall boost your knowledge as a builder.

 [![](https://raw.githubusercontent.com/ipfs/camp/master/POSTER_PROJECTS/img/poster-projects-video-reel.jpg)](https://www.youtube.com/watch?v=Fpoo3iJjtcY)